Pyziol708/TibiantisLauncher/TibiantisLauncher/README.txt

     lists, open channels),
 2.  shared map files between profiles,
 3.  cam files storage in one place, shared between profiles
+4.  exp/h counter
+5.  time to level
+6.  few quick links including map viewer showing your current location

 ## Will I get banned for using it?

 The goal of the project is **not** and **never will** be cheating or gaining the advantage over other players.
-The application is safe and does not interfere with the client upon launching.

 ### How do I start with pre-compiled binary?